 Employee Offboarding Best Pratices

-Some of the best practices that every organization should follow to have a flawless offboarding process are:
+Here are some best practices that every company should follow to make the employee offboarding process go smoothly:

 1. Announce the departure

-2. Prepare a checklist of the process and automate it
+2. Make a process checklist and automate it.

 5. Revoke asset access with ease